-If you would like to discuss any specific questions, please contact our Grants Administrator using the form below.
+If you would like to discuss any specific questions, please contact our Grants Manager using the form below.

 My project has changed since my offer was accepted.
 What do I do?

-In the event of any change to your project, contact the Grants Administrator.
+In the event of any change to your project, contact the Grants Manager.

 Certain changes may require reconsideration by the committee, including changes to the artists involved in your project, changes to an acquisition, change in venue, etc.

 Some changes such as applicant contact details may just need to be updated in our database.

 How do I claim my grant?

 For all grants awarded after June 2023, applicants need to complete these three forms in the following order:

 Must be completed and approved by our Marketing Team before promotional materials are produced.